eccenca/documentation.eccenca.com/docs/automate/processing-data-with-variable-input-workflows/index.md

 ## 4 Create the feed transformation

 Based on the added sample feed XML Dataset, create a mapping to generate RDF triples.
-The screenshot provides an example mapping to generate WebPages, which include a label, a URL, a text, and the date they were published in the feed.
+The screenshot provides an example mapping to generate WebPages, which includes a label, a URL, a text, and the date they were published in the feed.
 The mappings are based on classes and properties defined by the _Schema.org_ and _RDFS_ vocabulary.

-In case you need help with mapping data from XML to RDF, feel free to visit your respective tutorial: [Lift data from JSON and XML sources](/build/lift-data-from-json-and-xml-sources).
+In case you need help with mapping data from XML to RDF, feel free to visit the respective tutorial: [Lift data from JSON and XML sources](/build/lift-data-from-json-and-xml-sources).

 ![Feed transformation](pdwviw-feed-transformation.png)